 Here is a sample case study from our CREATING IMPACT COURSE that shows you how a solid workflow can be used to create visual impact.

 One of the first steps a beginner landscape photographer should take is to calibrate your monitor.
 Monitor calibration ensures vibrant, high-quality images across all devices and not just the computer on which you are processing your photos.
-Here is a lesson from our TRUE COLORS TUTORIALS where Alan Winslow explains why monitor calibration is essential.
+Here is a lesson from our TRUE COLORS TUTORIAL where Alan Winslow explains why monitor calibration is essential.

 Most cameras today, except maybe some smart phones and low-end point-and-shoot types, have RAW file capabilities.
 A RAW file is like having a digital negative.
 It’s not yet in a viewable format but it maintains most of the image’s original information.
 In this format, a beginner landscape photographer can manipulate the image file ‘after the fact’ to create the best image.